rg-3/screenshot.js/README.md

 ### Features

-* Takes a screenshot of the visible area on the current tab in response to a key stroke.
+* Takes a screenshot of the visible area on the current tab in response to a key stroke
   (`Ctrl + Shift + k` on PCs and  `Command + Shift + k` on Macs).

-* Takes a screenshot of the video on the current tab in response to a key stroke.
+* Takes a screenshot of the video on the current tab in response to a key stroke
   (`Ctrl + Shift + v` on PCs and  `Command + Shift + v` on Macs).

-* Displays the six most recent screenshots by clicking on the extensions browser action (icon).
+* Stores the last 6 screenshots in temporary browser memory
+  (With the option to save them to disk or copy them to the clipboard)

 * Screenshots can be previewed, saved to disk, copied to the clipboard and deleted from temporary browser memory.

-* Stores screenshots in temporary browser memory (unless you save them to disk or copy them to the clipboard) and does not make network requests.
+* Does not make network requests.

 ### Screenshots